Query expansion techniques for information retrieval: A survey: Query Expansion

 $N$ is usually unknown and varies very frequently.
 Hence, it can be approximated by a value significantly greater than $max \{ f(s_1), f(s_2)\}$.

-Though, in human perception NGD may stand good as a proximity measurement technique, in strict sense it cannot be considered as a metric because it does not satisfy the property of triangular inequality.
+Though in human perception NGD may stand well as a proximity measurement technique, in a strict sense it cannot be considered as a metric because it does not satisfy the property of triangular inequality.

 PMING distance \cite{franzoni2012pming,franzoni2017just} includes the combination of two semantic similarity measurement techniques: PMI and NGD.
-In PMING distance PMI \& NGD are locally normalized and PMING distance is defined as a convex linear combination of the two locally normalized distances.
+PMING distance is defined as a convex linear combination of locally normalized PMI and NGD distances.
 While combining these two normalized distances, their relatives weights are chosen based on the context of evaluation using, e.g., Vector Space Model (VSM).
 For two terms $s_1$ and $s_2$ such that $f(s_1) \geq f(s_2)$, PMING distance between $s_1$ and $s_2$ in context $W$ is given as a function $PMING: W \times W \to \lceil0,1\rceil$ and defined as:

-where:\\ $\rho$ is a parameter to balance the weight of components such that $0\leq \rho \leq 1$,\\ $N$ is the total number (if known) or estimated number (if not known) of documents indexed by the search engine,\\ $\mu_1$ and $\mu_2$ are constants; their value depends on the context of evaluation $W$ and is defined as:
+where:\\ $\rho$ is a parameter to balance the weight of components such that $0\leq \rho \leq 1$,\\ $N$ is the total number (if known) or estimated number (if unknown) of documents indexed by the search engine,\\ $\mu_1$ and $\mu_2$ are constants; their values depend on the context of evaluation $W$, and are defined as:

-PMING offers the advantages of both PMI and NGD: it outperforms the state-of-the-art proximity measures in modeling human perception, modeling contexts and clustering of semantic associations -- regardless of the search engine/repository.
+PMING offers the advantages of both PMI and NGD; it outperforms the state-of-the-art proximity measures in modeling human perception, modeling contexts and clustering of semantic associations -- regardless of the search engine/repository.

-Recently, article \cite{paik2014incremental} presented a scoring function that uses two key properties of a query term: the number of feedback documents having the query term, and, the rarity of the query term in the whole document collection.
-The scoring function defined as:
+Recently, Paik et al. \cite{paik2014incremental} presented a scoring function that uses two key properties of a query term: the number of feedback documents having the query term and the rarity of the query term in the whole document collection.
+The scoring function is defined as:

-where:\\ $F^q$ is the set of feedback document for the query $q$,\\ $df(t,F^q)$ indicates the number of documents in $F^q$ having the term $t$\\ $idf$ stand for inverse document frequency defined as $idf(t,C)=log\frac{N}{df(t,C)}$ ($N$ is the number of documents in the whole collection and $df(t,C)$ indicates the document frequency of the term $t$ in the collection $C$).
+where:\\ $F^q$ is the set of feedback documents for the query $q$,\\ $df(t,F^q)$ indicates the number of documents in $F^q$ having the term $t$, and,\\ $idf$ stands for inverse document frequency, which is defined as $idf(t,C)=log\frac{N}{df(t,C)}$ ($N$ is the number of documents in the whole collection and $df(t,C)$ corresponds to the document frequency of the term $t$ in the collection $C$).